open-guides/og-aws/README.md

 -	🚪**AWS vs. managed hosting:** Traditionally, many companies pay [managed hosting](https://en.wikipedia.org/wiki/Dedicated_hosting_service) providers to maintain physical servers for them, then build and deploy their software on top of the rented hardware.
 This makes sense for businesses who want direct control over hardware, due to legacy, performance, or special compliance constraints, but is usually considered old fashioned or unnecessary by many developer-centric startups and younger tech companies.
 -	**Complexity:** AWS will let you build and scale systems to the size of the largest companies, but the complexity of the services when used at scale requires significant depth of knowledge and experience.
 Even very simple use cases often require more knowledge to do “right” in AWS than in a simpler environment like Heroku or Digital Ocean.
 (This guide may help!)
 -	**Geographic locations:** AWS has data centers in [about 10 geographic locations](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) (known as **regions**) in Europe, Asia, and North and South America.
 If your infrastructure needs to be in close physical proximity to another service for latency or throughput reasons (for example, latency to an ad exchange), viability of AWS will depend on the location.
 -	⛓**Lock-in:** As you use AWS, it’s important to be aware when you are depending on AWS services that do not have equivalents elsewhere.
+	-	Lock-in may be completely fine for your company.
+But it’s important from a business perspective to make this choice explicitly, and consider the cost, operational, business continuity, and competitive risks of being tied to AWS.
+AWS is such a dominant and reliable vendor, many companies are comfortable with using AWS to its full extent.
+Other companies avoid this.
-Basic services like virtual servers in EC2 are usually easy to migrate to other vendors, but the more services you use, the more lock-in you have to AWS, and the more difficult it will be to change to other providers in the future.
-It is quite common to mix and match services from different vendors (such as using S3 for storage but a different vendor for serving) and, in larger enterprises, to hybridize between private cloud or on-premises servers and AWS.
+	-	Generally, the more AWS services you use, the more lock-in you have to AWS — that is, the more engineering resources (time and money) it will take to change to other providers in the future.
+	-	Basic services like virtual servers and standard databases are usually easy to migrate to other providers or on premises.
+Others like load balancers and IAM are specific to AWS but have close equivalents from other providers.
+The key thing to consider is whether engineers are architecting systems around specific AWS services that are not open source or relatively interchangeable.
+For example, Lambda, API Gateway, Kinesis, Redshift, and DynamoDB do not have have substantially equivalent open source or commercial service equivalents, while EC2, RDS (MySQL or Postgres), EMR, and ElastiCache more or less do.
+(See more [below](#which-services-to-use), where these are noted with ⛓.)
+-	**Combining AWS and other cloud providers:** Many customers combine AWS with other non-AWS services.
+For example, legacy systems or secure data might be in a managed hosting provider, while other systems are AWS.
+Or a company might only use S3 with another provider doing everything else.
+However small startups or projects starting fresh will typically stick to AWS or Google Cloud only.
+-	**Hybrid cloud:** In larger enterprises, it is common to have [hybrid deployments](https://aws.amazon.com/enterprise/hybrid/) encompassing private cloud or on-premises servers and AWS — or other enterprise cloud providers like [IBM](https://www.ibm.com/cloud-computing/solutions/hybrid-cloud)/[Bluemix](http://www.ibm.com/cloud-computing/bluemix/hybrid/), [Microsoft](https://www.microsoft.com/en-us/cloud-platform/hybrid-cloud)/[Azure](https://azure.microsoft.com/en-us/overview/azure-stack/), [NetApp](http://www.netapp.com/us/solutions/cloud/hybrid-cloud/), or [EMC](http://www.emc.com/en-us/cloud/hybrid-cloud-computing/index.htm).
 -	**Major customers:** Who uses AWS and Google Cloud?
 	-	AWS’s [list of customers](https://aws.amazon.com/solutions/case-studies/) includes large numbers of mainstream online properties and major brands, such as Netflix, Pinterest, Spotify, Airbnb, Expedia, Yelp, Zynga, Comcast, Nokia, and Bristol-Myers Squibb.
 	-	Google Cloud’s [list of customers](https://cloud.google.com/customers/) is large as well, and includes a few mainstream sites, such as [Snapchat](http://www.businessinsider.com/snapchat-is-built-on-googles-cloud-2014-1), Best Buy, Domino’s, and Sony Music.